exonum/exonum-doc/src/architecture/transactions.md

     the block with the given transaction is committed into the blockchain.

 !!! note "Example"
-    In the sample cryptocurrency service, `TxTransfer.execute` verifies that the sender’s and recipient’s accounts exist and the sender has enough coins to complete the transfer.
+    In the tutorial on creating a service, `TxTransfer.execute` verifies that the sender’s and recipient’s accounts exist and the sender has enough coins to complete the transfer.
 If these conditions hold, the sender’s balance of coins is decreased and the recipient’s one is increased by the amount